 - opportunities to network with qualified subject specialists

 We expect the design of the programme to include measures to support and encourage interns to apply for teacher training.
 This might include:

 - support for the intern to make an application through UCAS or Teach First if appropriate and undertake their skills tests

 - guarantee of an interview for any ITT places that they apply for at that partnership

 All interns should register with Get into Teaching so they can receive additional support.

-You will be required to share the learning from the programme with other schools, universities, and initial teacher training (ITT) providers.
+You will be required to share the learning from the programme with other schools, universities, and ITT providers.